Martyr's Day (Shaheed Diwas) 2023: Date, History, Significance and Why is it Celebrated in India

-As, we know that 30 January is celebrated as Shaheed Diwas or Martyr’s Day in the memory of Mahatma Gandhi and 23rd March is celebrated as Martyr's Day to remember the sacrifice of three extraordinary freedom fighters of India.
-By the British, on 23rd March three heroes of our Nation were hanged to death namely Bhagat Singh, Shivaram Rajguru and Sukhdev Thapar.
-No doubt, they also sacrificed their life for the welfare of our nation whether they have chosen different path from Mahatma Gandhi.
+30 January is celebrated as Shaheed Diwas, or Martyr’s Day, in the memory of Mahatma Gandhi, and 23rd March is celebrated as Martyr's Day to remember the sacrifice of three extraordinary freedom fighters of India.
+On March 23, three heroes of our nation were hanged to death, namely Bhagat Singh, Shivaram Rajguru, and Sukhdev Thapar by the British.
+No doubt, they also sacrificed their lives for the welfare of our nation, whether or not they chose a different path from Mahatma Gandhi.
 They are the source of inspiration for the youth of India.
-At such a young age, they came forward and for the independence they fought with bravery.
-So, to pay homage to these three revolutionaries Martyr's Day is celebrated on 23rd March.
+At such a young age, they came forward, and for independence, they fought with bravery.
+So, to pay homage to these three revolutionaries, Martyr's Day is also observed on the 23rd of March.

 About Bhagat Singh and his companions

-Bhagat Singh was born on 28 September, 1907 in the Lyallpur, Punjab.
-Bhagat Singh together with his companions Rajguru, Sukhdev, Azad and Gopal fought for the assassination of Lala Lajpat Rai.
-Bhagat Sing became an inspiration for youngsters today due to his daring adventures.
-He with his companions on 8th April, 1929 threw bombs over the Central Legislative Assembly by reading the slogan "Inquillab Zindabad".
-And for this, murder case was charged against them and on 23rd March, 1931 in the Lahore Jail they were hanged.
-Their body was cremated at the banks of the Sutlej River.
-Now a day, a big Shaheedi Mela or Martyrdom Fair is held in the birthplace, at the National Martyr's Memorial in the Hussainwala or Indo-Pak border.
+Bhagat Singh was born on September 28, 1907, in Lyallpur, Punjab.
+Bhagat Singh, together with his companions Rajguru, Sukhdev, Azad, and Gopal, fought for the assassination of Lala Lajpat Rai.
+Bhagat Sing became an inspiration for youngsters due to his daring adventures.
+He and his companions, on April 8th, 1929, threw bombs over the Central Legislative Assembly by reading the slogan "Inquillab Zindabad".
+And for this, a murder case was charged against them.
+On March 23rd, 1931, in the Lahore Jail, they were hanged.
+Their bodies were cremated on the banks of the Sutlej River.

-How Martyr’s Day is celebrated across the country?
+How is Martyr’s Day (Shaheed Diwas) celebrated across the country on 30th January?

-The President, the Vice President, the Prime Minister and the Defense Minister on 30 January get together at the Rajghat to the Samadhi of the Mahatma Gandhi to pay honour by putting garland of flowers to the statue of the Bapu.
-An honourable salute is also given by the armed forces personnel and inter-services contingent to pay respect to the martyr's.
-2 minutes silence was kept there in the memory of the Father of Nation, Bapu and other martyr's throughout the country.
-Several bhajans, religious prayers are also sung.
-Many schools have programs on this day in which students display patriotic songs and plays.
+On January 30, the President, Vice President, Prime Minister, and Defence Minister will gather at the Rajghat for Mahatma Gandhi's Samadhi to pay tribute by placing a flower garland on the statue of Bapu.
+An honourable salute is also given by the armed forces personnel and inter-services contingent to pay respect to the martyrs.
+Two minutes of silence were kept there in the memory of the Father of the Nation, Bapu, and other martyrs throughout the country.
+Several bhajans, or religious prayers, are also sung.
+Many schools have programmes on this day in which students display patriotic songs and plays.

-To honour the martyr's of the Nation, several other days at National level also declared as Sarvodaya or Shaheed Diwas.
+To honour the martyrs of the nation, several other days at the national level were also declared as Sarvodaya or Shaheed Diwas.

-13 July: It is celebrated as the Martyr's Day in Jammu and Kashmir to memorise the death of 22 people.
-On 13 July, 1931, peoples were killed by the royal soldiers while demonstrating adjacent to the Maharja Hari Singh of the Kashmir.
+13 July: It is celebrated as Martyr's Day in Jammu and Kashmir to commemorate the deaths of 22 people.
+On July 13, 1931, people were killed by royal soldiers while demonstrating adjacent to Maharaja, Hari Singh of Kashmir.

-17th November: This day is celebrated as Martyr's Day in Odisha to observe the death anniversary of Lala Lajpat Ray also known as "Lion of Punjab".
-He also played an important role in the freedom struggle of India from Britishers.
+17th November: This day is celebrated as Martyr's Day in Odisha to observe the death anniversary of Lala Lajpat Ray, also known as the "Lion of Punjab".
+He also played an important role in the freedom struggle of India from the British dominion.

-19th November: This day is also celebrated as Martyr's Day in the Jhansi.
-As, on 19th November, Rani Lakshmi Bai was born.
+19th November: This day is also celebrated as Martyr's Day in Jhansi.
+On November 19th, Rani Lakshmi Bai was born.
 She also sacrificed her life during the 1857 revolt.

-So, now you may have come to know about the Martyr’s Day or Shaheed Diwas.
-Why this is celebrated and how it is celebrated.
+So, now you may have come to know about Martyr’s Day or Shaheed Diwas.
+Why and how is it celebrated?